cseferlis/OMDSMod4/Homework 3b/Synapse SQL Script, External Table Creation, and Data Visualization/README.md

     - When prompted, choose the option **Using SQL Script** for creating the external table.
     - Carefully edit the auto-generated `CREATE EXTERNAL TABLE` SQL script:
       - Replace all instances of data type `'bigint'` with `'nvarchar(4000)'` to prevent type conflicts or errors.
+      - Change the name of the columns based on the [Complaints Reference File](https://static.nhtsa.gov/odi/ffdd/cmpl/Import_Instructions_Excel_All.pdf)
+        - **⚠️ Note:** This step is crucial for Homework 3c.

   - **Step 5: Execute and Validate**
     - After editing the script, click **Run**.